fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

   - Go to the [_Metahistory_ repository](https://github.com/unm-historiography/metahistory).
 You can view all the files, but you don't have permissions to edit anything directly.
   - Find your essay in the `essays` folder (note the essays are sorted by chronological period and you can also figure this out from the URL of the actual essay).
   - Click on the filename of your essay (like how you read other people's reflections [or your own] for class).
-  - Click the pencil icon to bring up the raw \"code\" for your essay. **You have to get the code instead of just copying the text from the actual webpage where we read the essays online!**
+  - Click the `Raw` button to bring up the raw \"code\" for your essay. **You have to get the code instead of just copying the text from the actual webpage where we read the essays online!**
   - Copy and paste THE WHOLE ESSAY into a text editor (or even [shudder] MS Word---however you create your reading reflections is fine. **Getting the WHOLE essay is crucial since it saves a lot of confusion later on.**
   - Revise!
 Revise!
 Revise!
 PRO TIP: Revising is *much* more effective if done in several small chunks rather than one long session.
   - We will talk about how to publish your revisions in class on Monday.
 Just focus on the actual revisions over the weekend.